araujodanield/araujodanield/README.md

 <br>

-I'm a brazilian self-taught student with more than 4 years of experience in the administrative and law areas who are trying to make a career transition to the tech area.
+I'm a brazilian System Analysis student with more than 4 years of experience in the administrative and legal areas, who are trying to make a career transition to the tech area.
 I've always had a passion for visual things, so the field I most enjoy studying is Front-End development.
-But I have plans to focus and learn about Back-End too in the future.
+But I have plans to learn Back-End as well and specialize in Full Stack development.

 <br>